Nucs/portainer_templates/README.md

 # portainer_templates

-This project provides a Python script and automated pipelines that generates a merged Portainer templates file from multiple sources.
+This project provides a Python script and automated pipelines that generates a merge Portainer templates file from multiple sources into a single templates.json you can reference in portainer settings.

-It's designed to combine templates from various URLs and local files into a single, comprehensive template file for use with Portainer.
+Capable of combining templates from various URLs and local files into a single, comprehensive template file for use with Portainer.

-**Fork** me! and the have your own automation for generating!<br/>
+**Fork** me! and the have your own automation for generating in a private/public!<br/>
-**Pull Request** me! and add another source of local repository or url for a portainer templates json.
+**Pull Request** me! and add your / other templates.json to this project.

 ## Features